 Avoid Drinking with Meals

 Secondly, don’t drink with your meals.
 Wait 30 minutes before and 30 minutes after your meal to drink water.
 Again, this technique has to do with the size of our stomachs.
 We need to consume that protein, and if we fill our bellies with liquids, we won’t be able to meet our protein goals.
 Drinking too soon after eating washes the foods through your stomach, so you don’t feel full for as long.
+It can also lead to dumping syndrome.
 Since you are chewing your food well, you won’t feel the need for much liquid while you’re eating.
 I also find it painful to drink too soon after eating.
 Therefore, your second tip is to wait 30 minutes before and 30 minutes after your meals to drink.

 Your third tip is to eat your protein first, then your vegetables and then your fruit or carbohydrates.
 The reason for this tip is because as we’ve discussed we need to eat protein first to make sure that we are consuming enough.
 Eating your vegetables second fills you with fiber and helps you stay fuller longer.
-If you are still hungry, eat either your fruit or carbs.
-Fruit and carbs both turn into sugar once we start digesting them, so try not to have both at a meal.
+If you are still hungry, eat either your fruit or carbohydrates.
+Fruit and carbohydrates both turn into sugar once we start digesting them, so try not to have both at a meal.
 I find if I eat too many carbs, I gain weight.
 I try to avoid carbs, but if I do have them, it’s always whole-grains.
 So your third tip is to eat in the proper order to ensure you’re using your tool properly.

 Lastly, your fourth tip is to drink water, and drink some more water.
 Find ways to consume water, like adding a flavor enhancer or a lemon or lime wedge.
 Set a timer on your phone to remind you to drink.
 It’s so easy to get dehydrated after surgery, as a lot of the time you just don’t feel like drinking.
-However, it’s important that you maintain a minimum of 64 ounces of water each day.
+However, you must maintain a minimum of 64 ounces of water each day.
 It helps flush out toxins and prevents dehydration.
 Therefore, your last tip is to drink water.

 Regular Bariatric Diet Recipes

-Cooking really starts to be fun again at this phase.
+Cooking starts to be fun again at this phase.
 It’s almost a game to see how much protein I can squeeze into a meal while still being delicious.
 The following recipes are five of my go-to’s, and I have them quite often.
 I hope you enjoy them as much as I do!

 Chicken Crust Pizza